mars0i/pasta/README.md

 <a href="doc/kSnipePerception.pdf">doc/kSnipePerception.pdf</a> for
 details.)

 If the data isn't written to a file, it will be sent to standard output.
-The format is different though, and though it's not particularly user-friendly, if you stare at it for a minute you'll probably figure out what's what.
+The format for the data sent to is different though.
+It's not it's not  ideally user-friendly, if you stare at it for a minute you'll probably figure out what's what.
 Once you do, the format will be easier to parse visually than it would be in the comma-separated format.
 This format was very easy for me to generate, and I prefer it to the csv format for a quick look.
-If you prefer the csv but want to see data immediately, write it to a file and then keep looking at that file; on Unix systems, the `tail` command is useful for this purpose.
+If you prefer the csv but want to see data immediately as it's generated, you can write it to a file and then keep looking at that file; on Unix systems, the `tail` command is useful for this purpose.

 (If you want more fine-grained data, you could modify the source code for pasta&mdash;I would be happy to help you if I have time&mdash;but I would suggest